awsdocs/aws-cli-user-guide/doc_source/install-cliv2-linux-mac.md

 + [Verifying the Integrity and Authenticity of the Downloaded Files](#v2-install-linux-mac-validate)

 ## Prerequisites<a name="cliv2-linux--mac-prereq"></a>
 + The AWS CLI version 2 has no dependencies on other software packages\.
-It has a self\-contained copy of all dependencies included with the installer\.
-You no longer need to have Python installed first\.
+It has a self\-contained, embedded copy of all dependencies included in the installer\.
+You no longer need to install and maintain Python to use the AWS CLI\.
 + You must be able to "unzip" the downloaded package\.
 If your operating system doesn't have a built\-in `unzip` command, use your favorite package manager to download it or an equivalent\.
 + **Linux: **We support the AWS CLI version 2 on recent distributions of CentOS, Fedora, Ubuntu, Amazon Linux 1, and Amazon Linux 2\.
 + **macOS: **We support the AWS CLI version 2 on versions of macOS that are supported by Apple, including High Sierra \(10\.13\), Mojave \(10\.14\), and Catalina \(10\.15\)\.